List of Ultraman Max characters: Ultraman Max

 Ultraman Max (ウルトラマンマックス, Urutoraman Makkusu) is the titular Ultra Warrior of the series.
-Hailing from Nebula M78, Max was sent to observe civilizations as his recent planet is Earth itself.
-Despite his initial policy to not interfere with Earth affairs, Max bonded with Kaito after sensing the youth's bravery in against Lagoras and Grangon, where the two had since joined forces to protect humanity against monsters and invaders.
-His activity on Earth is limited to 3 minutes as his Power Timer (パワータイマー, Pawā Taimā) on the chest blinked to notify this.
-His mind does not integrate with Kaito, but the two would communicate with each other on certain occasions.
-When Delos issued their war on humanity, Max was forced to back down due to his race's policy to stay away from civil wars, but after Kaito's actions changed the Delos' viewpoint for humanity, the Ultra went into action and was killed by the Giga Berserke.
-He was revived through the efforts from DASH members and defeated said machine before leaving Earth.
+Hailing from Nebula M78, Max is a Civilization Guardian (文明監視員, Bunmei Kanshin-in) sent to study civilizations throughout the galaxy, with Earth being his most recent assignment.
+Despite his policy of not interfering with the affairs of other civilizations, Max bonds with Kaito after sensing his bravery during the battle against Lagoras and Grangon, after which the two join forces to protect humanity against monsters and invaders.
+His activity on Earth is limited to three minutes, with the Power Timer (パワータイマー, Pawā Taimā) on his chest flashing red when his energy is close to running out.
+His mind does not integrate with Kaito's, meaning the two can communicate with each other on certain occasions.
+When the Delos people declare war on humanity and release the Giga Berserke, Max is prohibited from acting due to his people's laws regarding interfering with other civilizations.
+However, after Kaito's selflessness changes the Delos' view of humanity, Max agrees to fight the Giga Berserke, being killed in the process.
+He is revived through DASH's efforts and defeats the machine before leaving Earth.

-Max is transformed by Kaito through the Max Spark (マックススパーク, Makkusu Supāku), an item that later merged with his left hand and allows him to execute Maxium Cannon (マクシウムカノン, Makushiumu Kanon) as his finishing move.
-True to the show's main slogan, Max does not access form changes like most of the past Heisei Ultras, but can exert brute strength and super speed.
-Max can also grow into gargantuan size, which cause his time limit to be reduced to 1 minute.
-In the final battle against Giga Berserke, the massive amount of solar energy he absorbed through Max Galaxy was enough to enlarge him into 900 meters without much problem.
+Kaito transforms into Ultraman Max by using the Max Spark (マックススパーク, Makkusu Supāku), which is mounted on his left forearm in Ultra form and allows him to execute the Maxium Cannon (マクシウムカノン, Makushiumu Kanon) as his finishing move.
+Max displays great physical strength and is known as the fastest Ultra from M78.
+Max is also able to increase his height to gargantuan sizes and multiply himself seemingly endlessly, though these techniques consume his energy quickly and reduce his time limit to one minute.
+In the final battle against Giga Berserke, the massive amount of solar energy he absorbs through the Max Galaxy is enough to allow him to easily enlarge himself to 900 meters.